Simple and delicious, these Savory Oat Crackers are gluten-free and can be made with fresh or dried herbs. Vegan and dairy-free option included.

 - Preheat the oven to 400 degrees Fahrenheit.
 Place a piece of parchment (about 12x16) on a cutting board or pastry board.

 - In the bowl of a food processor, place oat flour, brown rice flour, salt, pepper, sugar, and baking powder.
 If using dried herbs, also add in at this time.
 Pulse a few times until the ingredients are incorporated.
 Add the pieces of butter and pulse until mixture becomes a course meal.
 Add 6 tablespoons of cold water.
-Pulse until mixture comes together.
-When ready, the mixture will look and feel like wet sand.
+Pulse until mixture comes together and is a smooth dough.

-- Turn dough out onto parchment paper.
-Press down into a rectangle.
-Cover with another sheet of parchment paper and roll dough into a large rectangle.
+- Turn dough out onto the piece parchment paper.
+Place an additional piece of parchment paper over the dough and press down into a rectangle.
+Roll dough into a large rectangle.
 It should be about 1/16" thick.
 If it is thicker, you will have more cookie-like crackers.
-Using a pizza wheel, slice off the uneven ends and then transfer the parchment to a 12x18 cookie sheet.
-If using fresh herbs, gently press leaves into dough.
+Gather scrap pieces and reroll.

-- Using pizza wheel again, score dough into 1x½ inch squares.
+- Sprinkle the rolled dough with salt.
+Use a pizza wheel and score dough into 1x½ inch squares.
 Prick each square with a fork.
+Transfer the parchment paper with the scored dough to a baking sheet.

 Rebecca